bioconda/bioconda-docs/source/contributor/build-system.rst

 - **Lint.** This step checks for common errors, formatting, and consistency.

-- **Build recipes.** Recipes to be built sastify the following criteria:
+- **Build recipes.** Recipes to be built satisfy the following criteria:
     - changed in this pull request
     - not on the `build-fail-blacklist`
     - does not have a build-failure yaml file in the recipe with a hash